Maurice looks like he might cry.

 What Managed Services Looks Like

-First off, there’s a team of people.
+First off with IT companies, there’s a team of people.
 If you need one person to change a password, or one person at each of your 5 sites today, it happens.

 Secondly ‘diversity of knowledge’.
 Teams are employed for there differing ‘areas of expertise’ and the diverse knowledge that brings, so there’s a richer pool of experience to draw upon.